survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ## Webpack `watch` Mode and *webpack-dev-server*

 A good first step towards a better development environment is to use webpack in its **watch** mode.
 You can activate it through `webpack --watch`.
-Once enabled, it will detect changes made to your files and recompile automatically. *webpack-dev-server* (WDS) builds on top of the watch mode and goes even further.
+Once enabled, it detects changes made to your files and recompiles automatically. *webpack-dev-server* (WDS) builds on top of the watch mode and goes even further.

 WDS is a development server running **in-memory**.
 It refreshes content automatically in the browser while you develop your application.
 It also supports an advanced webpack feature, **Hot Module Replacement** (HMR).
 HMR allows patching the browser state without a full refresh making it handy with libraries like React.